usnistgov/ElectionGlossary/index.md

 Synonyms: `count`

 ## <a name="tabulation-report"></a>tabulation report
-A [report](#report) containing the counts associated with [ballots](#ballot) tabulated for a given [election district](#election-district).
+A [report](#report) containing the counts associated with [ballots](#ballot) that have been tabulated.

 ## <a name="tactile-controls"></a>tactile controls
-Tactile controls are discernable or perceptible by touch using hands, feet, or other parts of the body.
+A tactile control is a physically control discernable or perceptible by touch using hands, feet, or other parts of the body.
 (Does not include touch screens.)
 Dual switches are a form of tactile controls that can be used by [voters](#voter) with minimal use of their hands.

 ## <a name="technical-data-package"></a>technical data package